 About Hacienda del Sol

 Taos Mountain is our backyard.
 Taos Hacienda del Sol Historical Bed and Breakfast consists of three adobe buildings, with the original building dating back to 1804.
-Situated on 1.2 acres, the hacienda adjoins 95,000 acres of Taos Pueblo land, and Taos Mountain, considered sacred by the Taos Indians, provides a commanding backdrop to our two lovely courtyards.
+Situated on 1.2 acres, the hacienda adjoins 95,000 acres of Taos Pueblo land with Taos Mountain, considered sacred by the Taos Indians, providing a commanding backdrop to our two lovely courtyards.

-Latilla fencing and adobe walls surround beautifully landscaped grounds.
-To date, 600 daffodils, 2000 tulip bulbs, and numerous fruit trees, shrubs and perennials have been planted.
+Latilla fencing along with traditional adobe walls surround the beautifully landscaped grounds.
+To date, 600 daffodils, 2000 tulip bulbs, numerous fruit trees, shrubs and perrennials have been planted.

 Though Hacienda del Sol means "House of the Sun" in Spanish, towering cottonwoods, elms, willows and blue spruces shade our hacienda in the summertime.
 The courtyard behind the main house is ringed with old lilac bushes which fill the air with their fragrance every spring.
 Three large golden willows add a graceful aura of romance to our backyard, the setting for numerous summer weddings.